GaloisInc/crucible/crux-mir/example/README.md

 Seeing that index `i=89` leads to `idx=9+1=10` which is the same as `a.len()` tells us we are off by one!
 You can use `crucible_assert!` when debugging complex errors in your code.
 Just don't forget to remove the `crucible` code when you are done debugging, as it would trigger a compilation error when building the code with `cargo build`.

-There is also `crucible_assert_unreachable!` which can be used instead of `unreachable!` macro.
+There is also `crucible_assert_unreachable!` which can be used instead of the `unreachable!` macro.

 ## Crux-mir in CI and changing solvers

 A fork of the curve25519-dalek library with symbolic tests for the `Scalar52` type is available [here](https://github.com/GaloisInc/curve25519-dalek).
 This is the code that appears in the [`crux-mir` demo video](https://www.youtube.com/watch?v=dCNQFHjgotU).
-We added a [`prove` CI job](https://github.com/GaloisInc/curve25519-dalek/blob/master/.github/workflows/ci.yml#L59) that shows how to use `crux-mir` in Github CI.
-Similar approach will work in Gitlab CI.
+We added a [`prove` CI job](https://github.com/GaloisInc/curve25519-dalek/blob/master/.github/workflows/ci.yml#L59) that shows how to use `crux-mir` in GitHub Actions.
+Similar approach will work in GitLab CI.

 The resulting workflow runs are in the repo's [Actions page](https://github.com/GaloisInc/curve25519-dalek/actions/workflows/ci.yml).
 Note the actual `crux-mir` invocation is quite simple: